-Experimental methods of market research (MR) based on DCM rely on choices from sets of items, i.e. simulated actions
+Experimental methods of market research (MR) based on DCM rely on a

-conditional to some sets of stimuli being presented.
+of stimuli presented.
 The stimuli may span from the real up to completely

-Choice is a natural manifestation of human behavior.
-It is much less culturally or socially dependent than a metric (evaluation-based) statement expressing a preference, attitude or value.
+A choice is a natural manifestation of human behavior.
+It is much less culturally or socially dependent than a metric (evaluation-based) statement expressing a preference, attitude, or value.
 Especially when differences between alternatives are small, choice methods are likely to be more sensitive and provide more reliable information than ratings.
-In addition, internal consistency checks are available that facilitate the identification of respondents who do not have well defined preferences.
-Experimental conditions can be easily adjusted to mimic the real purchase conditions.
-The concepts of interest, their attributes, and presence or absence of competing concepts, can be considered jointly, and the preferences analyzed.
+In addition, consistency checks are available that facilitate the identification of respondents who do not have well-defined preferences.
+Experimental conditions can be adjusted to mimic the real purchase conditions.
+The concepts of interest, their attributes, and the presence or absence of competing concepts can be considered jointly, and the preferences analyzed.

-Use of choice experiments is an alternative to asking direct questions.
-In some cases, however, results obtained from a standard way of interviewing can be transformed to a format equivalent to that available from a choice experiment, and analyzed accordingly.
+The use of choice experiments is an alternative to asking direct questions.
+In some cases, however, results obtained from a standard way of interviewing can be transformed to a format equivalent to that available from a choice experiment and analyzed accordingly.
 The reverse transformation, usually as a part of the data interpretation in form of a simulation of particular events or their equilibrium, is also possible.

 The common problem met in interpreting an experiment is that the experimental data do not reflect what they were expected to reflect.
 Psychology states, in the PEBSE model, the five important treats influencing human behavior:

-influence of environment or situation.
-The behavior in an experiment and conclusions derived from it cannot
+situation.
+The behavior in an experiment and conclusions derived from it

-A DCM behavioral model should satisfy constraints inherent to the given type of items and the conditions under which the choice is made so that estimated model parameters reflect the observed behavior.
+A DCM behavioral model should satisfy constraints inherent to the given type of items and the conditions under which the choice is made so that the estimated model reflects the observed behavior.
 The model should allow for the following constraints common in MR:

 The probabilistic approach provides marketing researcher with a powerful tool for analyzing and predicting consumer choice behavior.
 Market (revealed) and/or experimental (stated) research data can be combined and analyzed.
 This does not mean all problems can be solved with a single model, and with the same ease.
 Many acute problems still show a stubborn resistance.